dkalsi2606/Finite_Automata_Visualizer/README.md

 * Select **"→ Transition"**
 * Click the source state, then the destination state
 * Enter symbol(s); multiple symbols can be comma-separated
+* **NOTE**- The transition from start to a node at the end of a chain may not be visible.
+So, drag the states so the diagram is more spread out.

 ### Modifying States